A Polynomial Decision for 3-SAT: The Search For Compatible Antichains

 \subsection{Digraph of Compatible Antichains}

-We introduce nested digraphs, the tool to find to compatible antichains in the linearized digraphs.
-The set of labels play the role of vertices and labeled edges are associated to certain two vertex connected by compatibility.
-We will write digraphs whose {\em edges} are labeled and a non-empty digraph signals that there exists compatible antichains.
+Now, our attention is devoted to the search for compatible antichains, which we perform in the set of labels.
+Each edge of a digraph has a label that will be used to point out the relevant parts that weigh in our search for antichains.

+In outline, once we have linear digraphs, $k$ linear digraphs, each linear digraph in the column $r$ endowed $l_{r}$ vertices.
+To decide the existence of compatible antichains in the Linearized Digraph, we filter series of digraphs associated to each vertex $v$.
+These digraphs, called {\em nested digraph} will mark compatible antichains.
+In the world of Nested Digraphs, the set of labels plays the role of vertices.
+To avoid a heavy load, we discard unnecessary elements.
+Labels are the fundamental elements and, as we advance our search, labels play the role of vertices and the connection if given by compatibility.

-Given a linearized digraph, we suppose that we have $r$ columns.
-We no longer need the set of literals, that played the role of vertices in the Linearized Digraph and whose sequences encoded unsatisfiable combinations.
-The game we play asks for a new strategy.
-The maximal chains in the Closed Digraph to mark the unsatisfiable combinations and our search moves to the question of searching a compatible antichain.
-Thus, we deal solely with the set of labels.
+Up to now, we no longer need the set of literals, that played the role of vertices in the Linearized Digraph and whose sequences encode unsatisfiable combinations.
+Once we cleaned new paths, we pursued for new strategy for solving a card.
+The maximal chains in the Closed Digraph were used to mark the unsatisfiable combinations and our search is centered on the search for a compatible antichain.
+So, we are dealing only with the set of labels.

+It is time to discharge vertices and edges in the Linearized Digraph because these elements were used to mark unsatisfiable choices and we no longer use them.
+We use lighter gadgets ruling out the set of vertices, the set of literals.